Lord Charles Clinton

 Lord Charles Pelham Pelham-Clinton (3 December 1813 – 15 December 1894), known as Lord Charles Clinton, was a British Conservative politician.

 Background

 Clinton was a younger son of Henry Pelham-Clinton, 4th Duke of Newcastle, and Georgiana Elizabeth, daughter of Edward Miller-Mundy.
 Henry Pelham-Clinton, 5th Duke of Newcastle was his elder brother and Lord Robert Pelham-Clinton his younger brother.

 Political career

 Clinton sat as Member of Parliament for Sandwich between 1852 and 1857.

 Family

 Clinton married Elizabeth, daughter of William Grant, in 1848.
-They had several children.
+They had seven children, six of who survived into adulthood.
 He died in December 1894, aged 81.
 His wife survived him by five years and died in November 1899.